 GED Practice Test Online with Example GED Practice Test Questions

 Getting ready to take the General Educational Development (GED) exam?
 Studying official practice questions is an essential part of being prepared for test day.
-Read on to learn where you can find GED practice tests online.
+Learn where you can find GED practice tests online.

 Preparing for the GED

 The GED exam is intended for adults who haven't earned a high school diploma.
-Students who pass the series of tests earn an equivalency credential that, according to the American Council on Education (ACE), is accepted by 96% of employers and 95% of postsecondary institutions in lieu of a diploma (www.acenet.edu).
+Students who pass the series of tests earn an equivalency credential that, according to the American Council on Education (ACE), is accepted by most employers and postsecondary institutions in lieu of a diploma.

 The exam is designed to measure the knowledge and skills acquired during a normal course of high school study.
-It is divided into five subject areas:
+It is divided into four subject areas: